The Nordic climate in Copenhagen

 The winter months can be rainy and stormy due to the low pressure systems that regularly track through the area.
 The cloudiest and rainiest period of the year occurs between November and February, when there are usually less than 80 hours of sunshine per month.
 During the winter, rain is just as common as snow and ice due to the ocean’s moderating influence.
 In the summer, there can be more than 200 hours of sunlight each month between May and August.

-Activities during all four seasons
+Activities for all four seasons

 There are plenty of activities to enjoy in Copenhagen during all four seasons.
 Danes love jazz and celebrates the musical genre in all its forms during festivals throughout the year.
 In late January and early February, the 10-day Winter Jazz Festival takes place in Copenhagen.